-DEP may also request that the Board reimburse the department up to \$7 million annually for costs related to investigating, determining responsibility, overseeing remediation and third-party response, and closing cases of spills and leaks related to USTs.
-It is also used for inspecting, determining compliance, and taking enforcement actions against owners of storage tanks.
+The DEP may also request that the Board reimburse up to \$7 million annually for DEP's costs related to investigating, determining responsibility, overseeing remediation and third-party response, and closing cases of spills and leaks related to USTs.
+That allocation is used for inspecting, determining compliance, and taking enforcement actions against owners of storage tanks.

-The results of these programs have provided a cleaner environment by funding remediation and assisting impacted parties as outlined below:
+These programs have provided a cleaner environment by funding remediation and assisting impacted parties as outlined below:

-- State-Lead/Special Projects: For the fiscal year ending June 30, 2023, work was performed at 14 state-lead sites and 1 special project release site.
-The total amount expended was over \$1.68 million.
-Since program inception, almost \$53 million has been expended on 466 projects. - Heating Oil Program: For the fiscal year ending June 30, 2023, 108 grants were approved for a total payment of \$440,476.
-Since the Heating Oil Program began, 2,748 grants have been approved.
-Grant money paid since inception totals \$10,326,888. - Catastrophic Release Projects: Money was not expended for the fiscal year ending June 30, 2023.
-From 1998 through 2013, over \$13.06 million was expended. - Investigation and Closure Costs: For the fiscal year ending 2023, DEP requested an allocation of \$7 million.
+- State-Lead/Special Projects: For the fiscal year ending June 30, 2024, work was performed at 15 state-lead sites and 1 special project release site.
+The total amount expended was over \$2.8 million.
+Since program inception in the fiscal year ending June 30, 2011, over \$35 million has been expended on 377 projects. - Heating Oil Program: For the fiscal year ending June 30, 2024, 124

+June 30, 2024, 124 grants were approved for a total payment of \$500,628.
+Since the Heating Oil Program began in the fiscal year ending June 30, 2012, 2,838 grants have been approved.
+Grant money paid since inception totals \$7,683,249.

+- Catastrophic Release Projects: Money was not expended for the fiscal year ending June 30, 2024.
+From 1998 through 2013, over \$13.06 million was expended. - Investigation and Closure Costs: For the fiscal year ending 2024, the DEP requested an allocation of \$7 million.
+Since the Investigation and Closure Costs allocation began in the fiscal year ending June 30, 2007, the Board has allocated almost \$75 million.